 It's what most people feel, to a greater or lesser degree, when they think about public speaking, asking somebody on a date, playing and winning at sports, acting, musical (when we're seen in public and we believe we can't control the outcomes).

-Anxiety is about a perceived lack of control over outcomes.
+Anxiety is a perceived lack of control over outcomes.

-As human beings we like pleasure and certainty.
+As human beings, we like pleasure and certainty.
 What we don't like is pain (either physiological or psychological).
-We try to avoid it.
+We avoid it.

-If we perceive we can’t get the correct outcomes, well we’re going to get criticized or our ego (a perception of ourselves, our self-image) will take a knock.
+If we perceive we can’t meet the correct outcomes, well we’re heading for criticism or our ego (a perception of ourselves, our self-image) will take a knock.

-Our ancestors going back millennia didn't have to worry about bad relationships with accountants, customers and HMRC returns (common causes of today's anxiety and related stress situations).
+Our ancestors going back millennia didn't worry about bad relationships with accountants, customers and HMRC returns (common causes of today's anxiety and related stress situations).
 That wasn't life or death.
-These are modern manifestations.
+These are modern-day manifestations.

 At the moment they attack - that's fear.
 You've got to respond.
 It's life or death.

-Whereas, if you're worried that they might attack next week - that's anxiety.
+Whereas, if you're worried that they'll attack next week - that's anxiety.

-My students have a lot of anxiety.
-When they realise they're creating it themselves, it helps that they can see things differently.
+My students possess anxiety.
+When they realise they're creating it themselves, it helps them see things differently.

 Churchill was anxious that the Nazis were building a war machine that one day would threaten Britain.
 His claims were ignored for years.
-When the Nazis attacked Poland, people began to see things differently and the country had to respond.
+When the Nazis attacked Poland, people saw things differently and the country responded.

-If you're heading into battle, you'd be pretty anxious.
+Heading into battle expect anxiety.
 The people who survive these encounters usually have the greatest clarity of thought.

 When your ship is hit by a torpedo or a missile, there isn't too much time to think about it.

-But the clarity of that thought in the moment is what can potentially save your life.
+But the clarity of that thought in the moment is what saves your life.

-That's where I like to take my students - into a resourceful state when under pressure.
+That's where I lead my students - into a resourceful state when under pressure.

 What does pressure mean?
-What are the options for a creditable response?
+What are the options for a credible response?
 What can we do to mitigate the risk of a panic attack?

 The clarity of your thoughts and actions during these moments determines the direction of our lives.
 It's essential to get ourselves together for the inevitably big moments that life throws in our path.